In this article:

-While unemployment rates are low, it's still largely a job seeker's market.
-Perhaps it's time to update your resume and see if you can negotiate better pay—and potentially a sign-on bonus—at a different company.
+- Update your resume.
+If you're ready to leave your company, it might be time to update your resume and see if you can negotiate better pay—and potentially a sign-on bonus—at a different company.

 How a Raise Could Impact Your Credit

 If all goes to plan, your hard work will pay off and you'll be rewarded with a raise.
 Your income doesn't directly impact your credit score, and it's not part of your credit report.
 But it can impact your creditworthiness in several ways.

 A higher income can make paying your bills easier and lower your debt-to-income ratio, which creditors may consider when making lending decisions.
 You could also update your income with your credit card issuers, which might lead to a higher credit limit.
 In turn, a higher limit can lower your credit utilization ratio, which could increase your credit scores.